 Sermon Points

-Long-term pastors are specialists in waiting.
+Long-term pastors specialize in waiting.
 Their longevity at one church speaks to their level of patience.
 James 1:12 points out that it is a blessing to have the patience to persevere even when your ministry faces challenges.

 The wise pastor knows that in everything, there is a time when God will reveal His presence to the believer.
 Choosing "The Reward in Waiting" as the pastor's anniversary speech acknowledges faithfulness and endurance.